The Timescales of Embedded Star Formation as Observed in STARFORGE: Observational Measures of Embeddedness

 We also compare the evolution of the H$\alpha$ luminosity to the overall evolution of different gas phases in the simulation.
 Early on, the neutral gas mass steadily declines as material is converted into stars or accreted onto sink particles.
 Around 6 \Myr, the decline in neutral gas accelerates as feedback begins to ionize the cloud.
 This trend is mirrored by a rapid increase in the ionized gas mass, with the two phases clearly anti-correlated.
 In parallel, the molecular gas mass initially increases due to the collapse and cooling of the gas cloud, even as stars begin to accrete the dense gas.
 This growth continues until 6.2 \Myr, at which point the molecular reservoir begins to deplete after feedback from massive stars becomes significant.
 Some molecular gas does survive to late times, however, fueling a low level of residual star formation throughout the simulation.

 We note that, surprisingly, the strongest H$\alpha$ emission actually precedes the formation of a significant ionized gas component in the cloud.
 As seen in Equation~\ref{eq:h_alpha}, recombination-driven H$\alpha$ depends on the square of the gas density, which is highest earlier in the simulation.
 At later times, there is more ionized gas, but most of that gas is now diffuse, with a much lower recombination rate, and thus a lower H$\alpha$ luminosity.
+This behavior echoes the picture developed in Section~\ref{sec:Drivers}, where H$\alpha$ is brightest when massive stars are still tightly coupled to localized gas, and fades once their feedback evacuates their immediate surroundings, even as global ionization of the cloud continues to grow.